Introduction

 Trail 3 is a linear trail that can be accessed from (A) the Beech Grove picnic area and parking lot along the Canyon Road just north of Poplar Grove, (B) from across the Poplar Grove parking lot, and (C) from the “crow’s foot” junction via Trail 1.
 Points A or B are the usual points of entry.

 The Park property map classes Trail 3 as ~1 mile rugged trail.
+The complete route (one-way) described here is about 0.8 miles.

 Along the Way